Dr. Kinko Ito

 Stabler Hall 405

-Dr. Kinko Ito received her BA in English and American Studies from Nanzan University in Nagoya, Japan, and her Master’s and Doctorate in Sociology from the Ohio State University.
-She is a professor of Sociology at the University of Arkansas at Little Rock.
+Dr. Kinko Ito received her BA in English and American Studies from Nanzan University in Nagoya, Japan, and she received her Master’s and Doctorate in Sociology from Ohio State University.
+She is a professor of sociology at the University of Arkansas at Little Rock.

-Dr. Ito published two books in Japanese, Yappari Kekkon Shitai (“Desperately Seeking Marriage), a book on marriage and family, by Shufunotomosha in 1997 and Watashino Amerikan Raifu (My American Life) by Gakuyo Shobo in 2006.
+Dr. Ito has written two books in Japanese: Yappari Kekkon Shitai (“Desperately Seeking Marriage), a book on marriage and family published by Shufunotomosha in 1997, and Watashino Amerikan Raifu (My American Life), published by Gakuyo Shobo in 2006.
 Her research interests are manga, Japanese comics, popular culture, and Zen.